-Tara Brown directs Hidden Leaf Foundation and co-chairs the Seasons Fund for Social Transformation.
+Tara Brown directs Hidden Leaf Foundation.
 After ten years working in international community development, Tara began her work for transformational social change with a Masters Degree in Integral Anthropology (focusing on Ecology and Social Change).
 For six years, she then directed the Institute for Deep Ecology, which articulates a mind/body/spirit worldview addressing many of today’s pressing social and environmental quandaries.
-Tara’s current passions include surfing and parenting her
+Tara’s current passions include surfing and parenting her 19-year-old son.

 Kristen Stinnett-Brown graduated from Stanford University in 1989 receiving a Bachelor’s degree in Human Biology with an emphasis on Environmental Science and Policy.
 Since then she has worked for a number of outdoor and environmental organizations, including the National Wildlife Federation, the Environmental Law Foundation, San Mateo Outdoor Education School, and Outward Bound.
 With Pacific Crest Outward Bound, Kristen served as a wilderness instructor for five years and then as Associate Program Director of the Oregon & Idaho Programs for four years.
 Most recently, she directed Project Management for Plan It Solar, a locally-owned solar company based in the Sierra Nevada foothills.
 Kristen has been dedicated to inner reflection since her early 20’s, deeply engaging in practices guided by organizations such as Temenos and Diamond Heart and on her own through yoga and nature.